aquariumbio/aquarium/docs/development/index.md

 docker volume rm aquarium_db_data
 ```

-Alternatively, you can use the `-v` option with the `docker-compose down` command when shutting Aquarium down.
-This option removes all volumes created by the compose files.
+> Note the `-v` option of the `docker-compose down` command will remove *all* of the volumes defined in the compose files and is not recommended.

 ### Adding a database dump